 The Pain of Passbooks

-Basically every family was affected in some way or another, with at least one family member in jail at all times during apartheid.
+Every family was affected in some way or another, with at least one family member in jail during apartheid.
 The passbooks were also to be signed by the individuals’ (white) employer, who reported on employees’ behavior every week.
 It was also used to segregate the population and manage urbanization – people could not travel from one town to another without showing a passbook.
-The black and coloured population of South Africa quickly grew to hate and fear the police and protest against pass laws.
+The black and coloured population of South Africa quickly grew to hate and fear the police and protest.
 While visiting Langa, a township in Cape Town, we were given the chance to visit one of the last standing buildings where the passbooks were dispensed.
-The building, our guide later told me, was called the Dom Pass office – as in “stupid pass”.
-It went by other names, but that was the best known term.
+The building, our guide later told me, was colloquially known as the Dom Pass office – as in “stupid pass”, even though its official name was the Department of Native Affairs.

 It was in that building that people were degraded, forced to apply for passbooks that would make their lives a complete nightmare.
 As we entered I noticed a lot of rooms, rooms used to complete the process.
 One was for pictures, the other was a medical examiner’s room where they administered shots, in the other they took your fingerprints, the rest were interview rooms or waiting areas.
 Outside was a giant holding cell made out of steel metal bars to hold those who were arrested before they were transported to jails.